RaidMax/CSMark/README.md

 Check out the [Accuracy Levels Guide](https://github.com/CSMarkBenchmark/CSMark/blob/master/AccuracyLevels.md).

 ## Notes
-* Results from CSMark versions which are of a different major or minor version, in the format of [Major].[Minor].[Patch], than another version should not be compared unless explicitly stated otherwise.
+* Results from CSMark versions which are of a different major or minor version, in the format of [Major].[Minor].[Build].[Revision] , than another version should not be compared unless explicitly stated otherwise.
 * When comparing CPUs, the same exact version of the benchmark should be used across testing platforms.

 ## Support
 If your OS isn't stated above then it's quite likely that it's not supported.
 If you'd like to see an OS supported then please [suggest an improvement](https://github.com/CSMarkBenchmark/CSMark/issues/).

-There are no plans to support Windows Vista or earlier versions of Windows.
+There are no plans to support Windows Vista or earlier versions of Windows due to lack of support from Microsoft.

+## Community Support vs Priority Support
+You may be wondering what type of support can be provided to CSMark users.

+Community support consists of receiving support from the Community and possibly maintainers or contributors.
+This can be on GitHub issues pages or elsewhere.
+This is the standard support provided for CSMark.

+Priority Support consists of support from Developers and Maintainers directly on Discord or Email and is only granted to certain users.

+## I want to review CSMark
+If you'd like to review CSMark, I'd like to get in contact with you prior to the publishing of your review.
+Preferably by either email, Discord DM or a message in the [CSMark Discord](https://discord.gg/CMeFZbN).
+I will try to respond and If I'm busy, another maintainer or a contributor could respond.